luludak/ArXivClassifier/README.md

 # ArXiv Paper Classifier

 This is a classifier for arXiv papers.
-It is trained against ~50K papers from [Kaggle](https://www.kaggle.com/datasets/barclaysav/b-interview-arxiv-dataset) and is able to get the paper title and/or abstract/description and classify the category.
+It is trained against ~50K arXiv paper titles and descriptions (obtained from [Kaggle](https://www.kaggle.com/datasets/barclaysav/b-interview-arxiv-dataset)) and is able to get the paper title and/or abstract/description as input and classify it across 154 distinct categories.

 ## Details
 The model consists of 4 Fully-Connected Linear layers and 3 ReLU activation functions, and performs classification across 154 categories.
 The training process utilizes backpropagation via the `Adam` optimizer and `BCEWithLogitsLoss` criterion.
 And introduces early stopping when a loss larger than the already observed best loss is identified (meaning that the loss stopped minimizing).
 During training, a dropout rate of `30%` is specified.